-Proposed Priorities for 2023-4 and beyond
+Priorities for 2023-4 and beyond

 - 19. The ECB was formally launched in November 2022 in both Cardiff and Westminster.
 In the course of 2022 we established the corporate body as a company limited by guarantee; we appointed the Chair and 4 further Non-Executive Directors and inducted them to the sector with visits to debt advice and to enforcement call centres and on the doorstep with agents; we sponsored an initial piece of research on the experience of those undergoing enforcement; and we built strong links with creditors and government and officials.
 We contributed to a number of conferences and events with Local Authorities and the Civil Court Users Association amongst others.
 And we were eventually able to agree an element of baseline funding with the industry's largest companies that enabled us to appoint a Chief Executive in December 2022. - 20.
-Taking account of the recommendations of the Taking Control for Good report, and of feedback from stakeholders, the Board has now agreed to consult on a number of priorities for the first full year of the ECB's operation from April 2023. - 21.
 Given the growing importance of High Court Enforcement, in the context of increasing utility debt in particular, the ECB places equal importance on the oversight of high court enforcement as it does on civil enforcement, while recognising the different framework that is in place for the authorisation of High Court Enforcement Officers.
-We have welcomed the engagement of the High Court Enforcement Officers Association and will continue to work with them as well as CIVEA and individual businesses in both sectors to achieve the following objectives.
+We have welcomed the engagement of the High Court Enforcement Officers Association and will continue to work with them as well as CIVEA and individual businesses in both sectors to achieve the following objectives. - 21.
+The priorities set out in this business plan were consulted upon between February and April 2023.